tracetoio/styleguide/ts/README.md

     import { MatInputModule } from '@angular/material/input';
     import { Observable } from 'rxjs';
     ```
+  >Check your library's structure.
+Example above is little contradictory.
+Anyway as a result you should have only one module imported, not the entire library.
   <a name="imports--order"></a><a name="6.2"></a>
   - [6.2](#imports--order) Strictly follow next imports order for angular projects with one empty line space between groups:
     1. Angular core modules imports (@angular)